DJLM1g18/Predicting-F1-Pit-Stops/README.md

 In this section, we noted several oddities about the data.
 This included:;
 1. Double pitting events were unusually high ($\approx 25\%$ of the data).
 F1 drivers rarely pit two laps in a row.
 2. High pitting base rates: $\approx 14\%$ of the samples provided were pit laps; $\approx 20\%$ of the samples provided preceeded a pit stop.
 This is much higher than rates of pitting for actual F1 drivers.
-3. `Stint` should increase monotonically with `LapNumber` for a given race.
+3. `Stint` should increase monotonically with `LapNumber` for a given race, since the stint of the tyres can only go up as the race goes on.
 This isn't true over a non-negligable portion of the data.
 4. The features `LapTime_Delta` and `Position_Change` do not behave as expected; we'd expect `LapTime_Delta` to be the simple arithmetic difference of two consecutive lap times.
 Similarly, we'd expect `Position_Change` to be the simple arithmetic different of consecutive `Position` values.
 This doesn't seem to be the case.
 5. Massive driver numbers per race: one race has only 4 drivers, while another has 856.
 This is far outside the usual 20 driver count.
 6. The number of samples are orders of magnitude higher than what is physically possible.